andyroggenbuck/IoT-Security-Device/README.md

   - This seems obvious in retrospect, but it wasn't mentioned in Microchip's project tutorial and it took me a minute to realize the pins weren't assigned already.

 - Change the Bulk IN endpoint address in the CDC Function Driver from 3 to 2.
-  - Once enumerated, the device would schedule a USB read and then get hung up waiting for it to complete.
+  - The device would schedule a USB read and then get hung up waiting for it to complete.
 I traced the program's execution using breakpoints and found that the endpoint address was being rejected as invalid when passed to a function in the USB driver.
   - Datasheets confirmed the USB endpoints are numbered differently in the Trinket M0's ATSAMD21E18A than they are in the ATSAME70Q21 used in the example project I was working from.
+Changing the Bulk IN endpoint number fixed the problem.

 These two fixes established successful USB serial communication, which I used as the foundation for developing the applications used in the [Alarm Module](https://github.com/andyroggenbuck/USB-Alarm-Module) and [Weather Sensor Module](https://github.com/andyroggenbuck/USB-Weather-Sensor-Module).